Jri-creator/jakebot-padlet-proxybot/README.md

 ---

 # 🐨
 ### Final note: This is an ongoing experiment.
-I actively develop in Codespaces, and each push represents a snapshot anyone can use or build on.
+I develop in Codespaces, and each push represents a snapshot anyone can use or build on.